cowryao/CSCI6234-Final-Project/README.md

 # CSCI6234-Final-Project

-In this project we design, implement
+In this project we design and implement a website

 ## Table of Contents